Personalized Spiking Neural Networks with Ferroelectric Synapses for EEG Signal Processing: Results and Discussion

 Training a network entirely on hardware can significantly impact device endurance due to frequent programming operations.
 Therefore, we focus on a deployment strategy based on weight transfer followed by limited on-device re-tuning.
 In this approach, the network weights are first quantized and perturbed to account for programming variability, and the resulting network is subsequently fine-tuned for a small number of epochs using the memristive weight-update model.
 This setup emulates a practical open-loop deployment scenario, in which weights trained in software are transferred to a memristive crossbar and adapted on-device under realistic programming constraints.
 For three quantization levels and an additive noise level of $25\%$ and $50\%$, the validation accuracy recovers to approximately $80\%$ within a single training epoch, as shown in \autoref{fig:fine-tune}.
 The weight-update threshold in the accumulator was set to $\epsilon = 2.5\%$.
-After re-tuning, we obtain a test accuracy of $79.08\% \pm 2.16\%$ for $\eta = 25\%$ and $78.84\% \pm 2.39\%$ for $\eta = 50\%$, which in both cases represents a slight decrease compared to the test accuracy of around $1.5\%$ after pre-training in floating-point precision.
+After re-tuning, we obtain a test accuracy of $79.08\% \pm 2.16\%$ for $\eta = 25\%$ and $78.84\% \pm 2.39\%$ for $\eta = 50\%$, which in both cases represents only a slight decrease of around 1.5 percentage points relative to the test accuracy after pre-training in floating-point precision.
+An extended re-tuning the network for 10 epochs yields only limited additional improvement compared with the results obtained after 4 epochs.
+For $\eta = 25\%$, the test accuracy increases only slightly from $79.08\% \pm 2.16\%$ to $80.46\% \pm 2.63\%$, and for $\eta = 50\%$, from $78.84\% \pm 2.39\%$ to $79.50\% \pm 2.91\%$.
+Rather than the rapid recovery observed during the first one to two re-tuning epochs, the validation accuracy fluctuates around a similar level after the fourth epoch.
+Meanwhile, the cumulative number of weight updates still increases, but progressively more slowly, indicating diminishing returns in accuracy relative to additional programming activity.
+This supports the choice of limiting the re-tuning phase to only a few epochs.